dothq/search/README.md

     You should see a message in the terminal like this:

     ```shell
-    You can now view gatsby-starter-default in the browser.
+    You can now view search in the browser.
     ⠀
       http://localhost:8000/
     ⠀